Included FREE items

 Before we can begin to observe the relationship between CBD and sleep, let’s review why sleep is so important in the first place.
 The general answer to this question is that it helps our bodies recuperate and recover from life’s daily stressors.
 We’re all familiar with that feeling of tiredness and mental fog after getting just a couple hours of sleep.

 However, sleep does a lot more than just provide us with some much-needed energy to go about our day.
-To start, it helps to boost our immune system, and also keeps those unwanted pounds off our bodies while keeping our mental health[1] in check.
-Proper sleeping habits can also help prevent type 2 diabetes[2], heart disease, and a lowered sex drive[3].
+To start, it helps to boost our immune system, and also maintains endocrine balance while keeping our mental health[1] in check.
+Proper sleeping habits can also help prevent type 2 diabetes[2], heart disease, and support a proper libido [3].

 As you can see, grogginess and irritability aren’t the only effects of having poor “sleep hygiene”.
 But, to have a much deeper understanding, we must learn how our sleep cycle works.